Select Page

-Writing is my passion project, and I hope whatever you see here might help you in some small way—to gain deeper insight, to think about the world in new ways, and to connect more profoundly with others.
+I hope whatever you see here might serve you in some small way—to gain deeper insight, to think about the world differently, and to connect more profoundly with others.
 You will find published pieces interspersed with my own regular observations.
 Enjoy!

 In 1885, southeastern Idaho was the last part of the country to open for homesteading.
 Young Cassie Rapp arrives with her family to farm a country overrun by sagebrush and lacking water.
 With others they meet, they harness the mighty Snake River and turn 100,000 acres of barren earth into the rich farm community it is today.